Configuration Spaces and Polyhedral Products: The Golod Property

 where the last map $\iota^1$ is the coordinate-wise inclusion (given by mapping $(x_1,\ldots,x_n)$ to the pair $((y_1,\ldots,y_{|I|}),(z_1,\ldots,z_{|J|}))$ such that $y_i=x_k$ if $k\in I$ is the $i^{th}$ largest element, or else $z_j=x_k$ if $k\in J$ is the $j^{th}$ largest element), so this composite is nullhomotopic as well.
 But since $W^1_{I\cup J}$ is a co-$H$-space, by Proposition~\ref{PSplitting} the quotient map \seqm{W^1_{I\cup J}}{}{\hat W^1_{I\cup J}} has a right homotopy inverse, so $\iota^1$ must be nullhomotopic.
 Notice that with respect to the homeomorphisms $\hat W^1_{I'}\cong\Sigma^{|I'|}\hat W_{I'}$ given in Section~\ref{SSplitting}, $\iota^1$ is the $(|I\cup J|)$-fold suspension of the coordinate-wise inclusion $\iota^0\wcolon\seqm{\hat W_{I\cup J}}{}{\hat W_I\wedge\hat W_J}$, and with respect to the homeomorphisms~\eqref{EGeneralHomeo}, $\iota^0$ is just the suspended inclusion \seqm{\Sigma|K_{I\cup J}|}{\Sigma\iota_{I,J}}{\Sigma |K_I\ast K_J|}.
 Thus, we see that $\Sigma^{|I\cup J|+1}\iota_{I,J}$ is nullhomotopic.

 \end{proof}

+In a follow-up paper~\cite{BebenGrbic2}, we show that moment-angle complexes over $\frac{n}{3}$-neighbourly simplicial complexes are homotopy Golod if and only if they are weakly coherently homotopy Golod, and as such, if and only if they are co-$H$-spaces.

-We will strengthen a desuspension of the homotopy Golod condition so that it is sufficient for $(D^2,S^1)^K$ to be a co-$H$-space, though possibly no longer necessary.
+Next, we strengthen a desuspension of the homotopy Golod condition so that it is sufficient for $(D^2,S^1)^K$ to be a co-$H$-space, though possibly no longer necessary.
 This is the \emph{coherent homotopy Golod} condition defined below.
-It will also be useful to generalize the Golod and homotopy Golod conditions, and in turn the coherent homotopy Golod condition, to a relative context: if $K$ is a subcomplex of $L$, and $I,J\subsetneq [n]$ are disjoint, we may ask if the inclusions $\iota_{I,J}\colon\seqm{|K_{I\cup J}|}{}{|L_I\ast L_J|}$ induce a trivial map on cohomology or are nullhomotopic after some suspension.
+It will be implicit in the proof of Theorem~\ref{TMainStatement2} - using Corollary~\ref{CInverse} - that the coherent homotopy Golod condition implies the weak coherent homotopy Golod condition.
+Also, the following generalisation of the Golod and homotopy Golod conditions - and in turn the coherent homotopy Golod condition - to a relative context will be useful: if $K$ is a subcomplex of $L$, and $I,J\subsetneq [n]$ are disjoint, we may ask if the inclusions $\iota_{I,J}\colon\seqm{|K_{I\cup J}|}{}{|L_I\ast L_J|}$ induce a trivial map on cohomology or are nullhomotopic after some suspension.

 In defining the coherent homotopy Golod condition, recall that we want the inclusions $\Sigma\iota_{I,J}$ to be nullhomotopic for disjoint non-empty $I,J\subsetneq [n]$, and at the same time we want the coherence conditions between these nullhomotopies to hold as outlined in the introduction.
 These properties are encoded as follows.